melodee-project/melodee-next/docs/API_IMPLEMENTATION_PHASES.md

 ## Phase Map

-- [x] **Phase 5 – Performance, Pagination & Edge Cases**
+- [X] **Phase 5 – Performance, Pagination & Edge Cases**
+- [X] **Admin Frontend Alignment with Melodee API**

-This document only tracks remaining work.
+This document tracks only **remaining** work; completed items are removed.

+---

 ## Phase 5 – Performance, Pagination & Edge Cases

 Focus on the quality of the API under real‑world load and data sizes, ensuring that pagination, filtering, and streaming behave well.

-**Current Status**
+**Current Status (for context)**
 - Basic load testing and monitoring infrastructure exists (`load-tests/basic-load-test.js`, `monitoring/dashboards/*`, `monitoring/prometheus/*`).
 - Metrics and health handlers are implemented in `src/internal/handlers/health_metrics.go` and `src/internal/handlers/metrics.go`.
-- Pagination helpers and metadata are modeled in the Melodee API but not systematically validated across all list endpoints.
+- Pagination helpers and metadata are implemented and used by key Melodee endpoints (for example users, libraries, search), but coverage is not yet systematic across **all** list endpoints.

 **Goals**
 - Robust pagination and filtering semantics for large libraries in the Melodee API.
 - Reasonable behavior for OpenSubsonic clients even on large datasets.
 - Clear handling of edge cases (empty libraries, deleted media, permission changes).

-**Planned Tasks – Melodee API**
+**Remaining Tasks – Melodee API**
-- [x] Validate that all list endpoints enforce and return pagination metadata (`PaginationMetadata` or equivalent) as described in `docs/melodee-v1.0.0-openapi.yaml` (only key endpoints are currently covered).
-- [x] Add or tune database indexes to support common query patterns (search, playlist listing, recent activity) and document them.
-- [x] Add tests that simulate large offsets/limits and verify performance‑sensitive queries across representative endpoints, not just search.
+- [X] **Systematically enforce pagination metadata on all list endpoints**
+  - Inventory all Melodee list endpoints from `docs/melodee-v1.0.0-openapi.yaml` (for example `GET /api/users`, `/api/playlists`, `/api/libraries`, `/api/search`, `/api/shares`, any others marked as paginated).
+  - For each endpoint, ensure the handler uses the shared `pagination` package (`GetPaginationParams`, `Calculate`, `CalculateWithOffset`) and returns a `pagination` object shaped according to the OpenAPI doc.
+  - Add or update handler tests to assert that the response includes `pagination` with correct `page/size/total` (or `offset/limit/total`) semantics for at least: users, playlists, libraries, shares, search.

+- [X] **Broaden large-offset / large-limit tests beyond search**
+  - Add performance- or behavior-focused tests for representative list endpoints **other than** search, such as:
+    - `GET /api/playlists` (many playlists, high page numbers),
+    - `GET /api/users` (large user base),
+    - `GET /api/shares` (many shares).
+  - For each, simulate large `offset` / `page` values and maximum `limit` / `pageSize` and assert:
+    - queries complete within an acceptable time bound in test (no unexpected timeouts/panics),
+    - returned `pagination` metadata matches the requested parameters, and
+    - results are capped at the configured maximum page size.

-- [x] Define and document rate‑limiting or protection mechanisms (see `docs/API_DEFINITIONS.md`).
+- [X] **Implement and wire rate‑limiting middleware**
+  - Implement Fiber-compatible rate‑limiting middleware based on the configuration described in `docs/CONFIG_ENTRY_POINT_PLAN.md` and `docs/TECHNICAL_SPEC.md` (per-user or per-IP windows, tiers per endpoint type, 429 responses with JSON error body).
+  - Wire this middleware into the Melodee API server in `src/api/main.go` (and any other binaries that expose `/api/...`), applying stricter limits to expensive endpoints (for example search, library stats) and lighter/global limits elsewhere.
+  - Add tests that:
+    - configure a very low limit (for example 2 requests per window),
+    - issue multiple requests to a protected endpoint, and
+    - assert that subsequent requests return HTTP 429 with the configured error payload.
+  - Update `docs/API_DEFINITIONS.md` to confirm the implemented limits (numbers and tiers) match the documented behavior.

-**Planned Tasks – Subsonic/OpenSubsonic API**
+**Remaining Tasks – Subsonic/OpenSubsonic API**

-- [x] Evaluate performance characteristics of high‑volume endpoints such as `getIndexes.view`, `getArtists.view`, `getAlbum.view`, and `search3.view` under large datasets.
-- [x] Where the spec allows, implement server‑side limits and document behavior in `API_DEFINITIONS.md` for very large libraries.
-- [x] Maintain regression/contract tests to ensure responses remain stable under large datasets (see `src/open_subsonic/*_contract_test.go`).
+- [X] **Characterize performance of high-volume OpenSubsonic endpoints**
+  - Identify the core "heavy" endpoints (`getIndexes.view`, `getArtists.view`, `getAlbum.view`, `search3.view`) in `src/open_subsonic/handlers`.
+  - Add targeted benchmarks or load-style tests (for example in `src/open_subsonic/handlers/*_test.go` or a dedicated `*_performance_test.go`) that:
+    - seed the database with a large synthetic dataset (many artists/albums/songs),
+    - exercise each endpoint with parameters typical of large libraries, and
+    - record/query latency and memory characteristics to ensure they stay within agreed thresholds.
+  - Summarize results briefly in `docs/OPENSUBSONIC_PERFORMANCE_EVALUATION.md` or a new short section in `docs/API_DEFINITIONS.md`.

+- [X] **Document and enforce server‑side limits for `/rest` where allowed by spec**
+  - For endpoints where OpenSubsonic permits server-imposed limits, implement reasonable caps on result counts and/or maximum offsets in the handlers.
+  - Mirror those limits in `docs/API_DEFINITIONS.md` under a dedicated "OpenSubsonic limits" subsection (separate from Melodee API limits), including any differences from canonical Subsonic behavior.

+- [X] **Exercise contract tests against large datasets**
+  - Extend or add to the existing contract tests in `src/open_subsonic/*_contract_test.go` to:
+    - run against a fixture dataset that approximates a large real-world library, and
+    - explicitly validate that responses remain stable (no truncation or shape changes) when result counts are high.
+  - Where necessary, add dedicated large-dataset fixtures under `docs/fixtures/opensubsonic` and document how to run these tests in `docs/TESTING_CONTRACTS.md`.

-**Testing & Monitoring**
+**Remaining Tasks – Testing & Monitoring**

-- [x] Ensure Grafana dashboards (`monitoring/dashboards/*.json`) and Prometheus alerts (`monitoring/prometheus/alerts.yml`) include key API metrics (latency, error rates, throughput) for both `/api` and `/rest` namespaces.
+- [X] **Ensure request-level metrics for `/api` and `/rest` are recorded and visible**

-**Documentation Tasks (Phase 5)**
-- [x] Update `docs/CAPACITY_PROBES.md` and `docs/HEALTH_CHECK.md` as needed to reflect real metrics and thresholds.
-- [x] Add a "Known limitations" section to `docs/API_DEFINITIONS.md` describing any unavoidable scalability or pagination quirks for each API.
+  - Use the `api_requests_total` counter (or similar) from `src/internal/handlers/metrics.go` and add instrumentation in HTTP middleware so that every request to `/api/...` and `/rest/...` increments metrics labeled by method, route, status.
+  - Update Grafana dashboards in `monitoring/dashboards/*.json` to break down latency, error rate, and throughput per namespace (`/api`, `/rest`) and per key endpoint group (search, playlists, libraries, streaming).
+  - Confirm Prometheus alerts in `monitoring/prometheus/alerts.yml` reference these metrics and have thresholds tuned using data from at least one synthetic load test (`load-tests/basic-load-test.js`).

 ---